Breast Cancer: Introduction

 The hallmark symptom of breast cancer is a breast lump.
 However, malignant breast lumps may be small or hard to detect at an early stage of breast cancer.
 A breast lump that is malignant is often not painful, but pain can occur in some cases.

-There are also other less serious causes of breast lumps, but any breast lump should be quickly evaluated medically because of the risk of ...more symptoms »
+There are also other less serious causes of breast lumps, but any breast lump should be quickly evaluated ...more symptoms »

 Breast Cancer: Treatments